spreadshirt/backstage-plugin-s3/plugins/s3-viewer-backend/README.md

 # @spreadshirt/backstage-plugin-s3-viewer-backend

 A backend for the s3-viewer.
-This plugin connects to the AWS S3 instances and fetches the data requested by the FrontEnd.
+This plugin connects to the AWS S3 instances and fetches the data requested by the frontend.

 ![S3 Viewer Plugin Overview](../../demo/examples/img1.png)